mrxk/jlv/README.md

 The user can also specify an `output` format which will be used to select values from each object to display.
 By default, all objects are selected and pretty printed.
 The equivalent `jq` command line is shown at the bottom of the screen.
+The file is watched for changes and new lines are appended to the end of the output window.
+If the window is scrolled to the bottom when new lines arrive then the window will be scrolled to remain at the bottom.
+Otherwise, the new lines will be appended off screen.

 <img width="1200" alt="A demo of the jlv application" src="screenshot.png">